Benefits of DESMOND

 Responses six months after the program demonstrated a trend toward lower HbA1c and cholesterol.

-If you would like to refer a patient to our DESMOND workshop, download and complete the interactive Diabetes Group Education Services Referral Form (PDF).
+You can find interactive referral forms on this page.
 Either fax it to us on (08) 9475 0485, scan and send via email or post to PO Box 726, Belmont WA 6984.
 Our Customer Support Officers will call and book clients into the nearest program location.

 For any enquiries please call 1300 001 880 or contact us via email.